-The weather plays a role in when to cut concrete.
-On hot days, the concrete reacts differently and sets faster, so you may start cutting just 4 hours after setting.
-If you are unsure, make a test cut and see if you experience cracking or raveling, which is the process of disturbing the aggregate under the surface of the concrete.
+The weather also influences when you should cut concrete.
+On hot days, the concrete will react differently and set faster, so you may be able to start cutting after just 4 hours.
+If you are unsure whether or not it is ready, make a test cut and watch for any cracking or raveling, which happens when the aggregate below the surface is disturbed.

-Most professionals like to delay the cutting for as long as possible to preserve the integrity of the concrete and reduce the wear on their tools.
+To be safe, you should wait a generous amount of time before cutting to preserve the integrity of the concrete and reduce the wear on your tools.

 Where To Cut Concrete

-If you are cutting larger sections of concrete, like a driveway, determine where the joints are.
+If you are cutting larger sections of concrete, such as a driveway, determine where the joints are.
 Joints are typically 25 to 35 times the thickness of the slab.
-A typical joint spacing would be 10 to 18 feet, depending on the level of reinforcement the slab has.
+Typical joint spacing is 10 to 18 feet, depending on the level of reinforcement the slab has.

-Other questions to consider when cutting concrete are:
+Other questions to consider when cutting concrete include: